stephyriega/stephyriega.github.io/_pages/publications.md

 {% include base_path %}

-Here you can find information about the projects I have supported in research, and my personal projects in collaboration with some amazing researchers.
+Here you can find information about the research projects I have assisted, and my personal research projects (mostly in development) in collaboration with some amazing researchers.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}